sinus-x/discord-wormhole/docs/commands.md

 Generally, users shouldn't need to do anything to interact with the wormhole.
 To display available commands, run **help**.

-You have to prepend bot's prefix before the command name; you can see it in its presence (Game activiy).
+You have to prepend bot's prefix before the command name; you can see it in its presence (Game activity).

 **e [text]** (**edit [text]**)